 There are several things you’ll need to complete a home study for adoption in Kentucky, such as social, medical and financial documentation, safety upgrades to your home, training courses, background checks and more.

 Your Kentucky adoption home study provider will be able to review the full Kentucky adoption home study checklist and home study for adoption process with you.
-To learn more about the home study for adoption in Kentucky, call 1-800-ADOPTION now.
+To learn more about our agency's process for adoption in Kentucy, call 1-800-ADOPTION now.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.